tropicbliss/isimud/README.md

 ## Usage

 Communicating with this server is done through websockets at the root URL path (`/`).
+The socket connection can spontaneously close if the server does not like what you are sending.

 ### Publisher